-When you first start trying to cross-sell the insurance products you sell, it can feel uncomfortable.
+When you first start trying to cross-sell insurance products, it can feel uncomfortable.
 Rest assured, you're not the only agent who feels this way.

-With a little practice, though, it can become much easier and more effective.
-Additionally, the more you implement good cross-selling strategies, the more natural bringing up complementary and related products will become.
-Here are a few tips that can help you:
+With a little practice, though, you'll learn to do it more naturally and effectively.
+The more you implement good cross-selling strategies, the easier it will get to bring up complementary and related products.
+Here are a few tips that can help you.

 If your customers don't know that you sell particular products, how can you expect to sell them?
 This is an easy issue to address.

 Make your clients aware of everything you have to offer.
 When you first sign on a new customer, let them know about all of your products.
 You might even consider going a step further and creating an inventory of your offerings and making it available on your website, social media pages, and a brochure.

 Another option to consider is updating your phone holding message to include information about your product list.
 That way, any customers on hold will be able to hear what you have to offer while they wait for you to answer their call.